Hello, excuse me. I hope you are dressed up for this post, because you are in the presence of royalty.

 In my eyes, the alleged love triangle in these books is a nonentity.
 Gale is never a viable option for Katniss.
 He mostly serves to illustrate why Katniss needs Peeta specifically.
 Gale is more practical than he is empathetic.
 His talents lie not in painting and baking, like Peeta, but in hunting and military strategy.

 In essence, Gale is too much the mirror of Katniss’ worst instincts.
 It’s why they understand each other so well.
 Like Katniss, he’s inclined to believe the ends justify the means.
 Peeta makes Katniss second guess that instinct, and consider the real costs of difficult decisions that affect human lives.
-Unlike Katniss, Peeta has tremendous emotional intelligence; it’s what makes him a gift orator and artist.
+Unlike Katniss, Peeta has tremendous emotional intelligence; it’s what makes him a gifted orator and artist.
 Without Peeta’s influence, Katniss is all momentum and fury.
 She is undirected and ruthless.

 “I want a relationship where we make each other better” is one of those platitudes that’s thrown around so often that we might as well paint it on wooden boards in the wine mom font and hang it up in kitchens and bathrooms across the nation.
 But Katniss and Peeta genuinely do make each other better, and arguably, Peeta is doing most of the heavy lifting.
 Katniss protects and educates Peeta, yes.
 But Peeta inspires Katniss and models for her a kind of active empathy she doesn’t see from many others.